 Automated technologies can significantly lower the risk of bias through the removal of personal and identifiable candidate information that is unrelated to the job role.

 Screening technology never tires.
 It works consistently around the clock and is not affected by external influences.
-For each vacancy, every job application is reviewed fairly against the same job matching data points.
+Every job application is reviewed fairly against the same job-matching data points for each vacancy.

 Automation frees up time for recruiters by automatically undertaking highly administrative and repetitive recruitment tasks.
 Almost three-quarters (72%) of workers have stated they would use the additional time saved by automation to do work that is more valuable to their organisations.